lingxz/blog/_posts/2017-08-26-getting-better-related-posts-in-jekyll-using-tf-idf.md

 excerpt: It's no secret that Jekyll's built in related posts functionality doesn't return related posts--it only gives you the most recent posts.
 So I decided to use some NLP techniques to calculate document correlation and retrieve related posts instead.
 math: true
 ---
-<p class="flex items-center justify-center pa3 bg-lightest-blue navy">Update: in my latest minimalistic revamp of my blog, I did away with related posts altogether. </p>
+<p class="flex items-center justify-center pa3 bg-lightest-blue navy">Update: in my latest revamp of my blog, I did away with related posts altogether. </p>

 It's no secret that Jekyll's built in related posts functionality doesn't  return related posts--it only gives you the most recent posts.
 So I looked around for better solutions.